nERD8932/Obsidian/Sessions/Session 4.md

 ![../Images/Mya1rykasi.jpg](/Images/Mya1rykasi.jpg)

-Carlos manages to distract the other people there enough to allow Esther to break Mya out of the prison.
+"Carlos" manages to distract the other people there enough to allow Esther to break Mya out of the prison.

 The party then meets up, with a newly freed Mya and a gagged and tied Carlos.